Cray-HPE/csm-hotfixes/casmrel-630-psp-hotfix/README.md

 Run the following validation checks to ensure that everything is still working properly after the upgrade:

-1. Platform health checks from [GCP PATH]
+1. Platform health checks from /usr/share/doc/metal/008-CSM-VALIDATION.md
-2. Network health checks from [GCP PATH]
+2. Network health checks from /usr/share/doc/metal/008-CSM-VALIDATION.md

 Other health checks may be run as desired.